Crisis Help

 What is ADHD, really?

-ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental condition that affects how the brain regulates attention, impulse control, and activity level.
-It is one of the most common and most often misunderstood conditions in Canada, with epidemiologic studies suggesting it affects roughly 5-7% of children and about 4-6% of adults.
+ADHD (Attention Deficit Hyperactivity Disorder) is a neurodevelopmental condition that affects how the brain regulates attention, impulse control, and activity level.
+Epidemiologic studies suggest it affects roughly 5 to 7% of children and 4 to 6% of adults.

 ADHD is not caused by parenting style, laziness, diet, or screen time.
 Family and twin studies show a strong genetic contribution, and research points to differences in fronto-striatal brain networks and in the regulation of dopamine and norepinephrine.
 These systems support executive functions such as planning, working memory, and sustained attention.